raiden-network/raiden/docs/the-raiden-web-interface/join-a-token-network.inc.rst

 Registering a new token
 -----------------------

 .. warning:: Registering a new token is only relevant on the testnets.
-The tokens allowed on mainnet for the Alderaan release are DAI and W-ETH.
+The tokens allowed on mainnet for the Bespin release are DAI and W-ETH.

 If you want to join the network for a token and that token is not